Trump remains silent as massive cyber hack poses 'grave risk' to government | NewsChannel 3-12

 The wide-ranging and extraordinary intrusion by suspected Russian hackers of US government systems has launched a technical soul-searching mission among the government’s leading cyber officials and outside experts over how this months-long, ongoing cyber campaign managed to go undetected for so long.

-It wasn’t until Wednesday night that the US government formally acknowledged the existence of an ongoing cyber campaign in the form of a joint statement from security agencies.
+It wasn’t until Wednesday night that the US government formally acknowledged that the ongoing cyber campaign was still active.
 The revelation comes at a particularly fraught time during a divisive presidential transition and after an election that had been, by all accounts, free of foreign interference.

 It’s unclear when, if at all, Trump may have been briefed on the latest hack.
 Nor is it clear how engaged Trump has been in responding.
 He has left all public responses to members of his Cabinet and administration.
 And despite a healthy pace of tweets about the election results and his false claims of voter fraud, he has not issued any message about the hack.